What is ProRes RAW?

 The ProRes RAW ecosystem

-Apple ProRes RAW is firmly established as the standard for RAW workflows, with over 30 HDMI and SDI cameras from major manufacturers such as Sony, Canon, Panasonic, Nikon, Z-Cam, Olympus, Fujifilm, and Sigma already announced or shipping.
-The variety of cameras on offer means that there is a ProRes RAW camera to suit all applications, whether it’s the incredibly popular and versatile Sony Alpha 7S III, the well-priced Sigma fp, or the production workhorses in Sony’s FS series, Canon’s C300/C500 and Panasonic’s EVA1 models.
-The range is already strong and more cameras being announced every month.
+Apple ProRes RAW is firmly established as the standard for RAW workflows, with over 50 HDMI and SDI cameras from major manufacturers such as Sony, Canon, Panasonic, Nikon, Z CAM, Olympus, Fujifilm, Leica, and Sigma.
+The variety of cameras means that there is a ProRes RAW camera to suit all applications, from popular mirrorless/DSLR to cinema SDI cameras, with more cameras being announced every month.

 in ProRes RAW